 Equipment loans are intended to help you do so.
-You can use an equipment loan for special computers, medical machinery, industrial equipment, phone systems, or virtually anything else you need to operate.
+You can use an equipment loan for machinery such as:

 5. Inventory Loans

-Some inventory loans can give you a lump sum of money upfront while others will give you a line of credit.
+Some inventory loan providers can give you a lump sum of money upfront while others will give you a line of credit.
 In most cases, you’ll be able to finance at least 50% of the inventory costs upon approval.

 6. Bridge Loans

 Bridge loans offer short-term financing that may range from a few weeks to a few years.
 If you’d like to bridge the gap between your cash shortage and business expenses, this type of financing can help.

 Since many business lenders take weeks or even months to approve borrowers, bridge loans offer fast funds to help businesses bridge their financial needs.